kimvandenhouten/SimPyManufacturing-documentation/docs/source/usage.rst

 Creating a product
 ----------------

-To generate a simulation tool for a certain factory, you can use the :class:`~Factory` object.
+To generate a product that can be produced in your factory you can use the :class:`~Product` object.

 For example